architech-boards/documentation-template/source/eclipse.rst

 * Click *Finish*.

 **Note:** If the "open perspective" prompt appears, click *Yes* so that you enter in the C/C++ perspective.
-The left-hand navigation pane shows your project.
+The left-hand navigation panel shows your project.
 You can display your source by double clicking the project's source file.

 .. image:: _static/projectexplorer.jpg